Happy Hearts Counseling

 Some of the primary themes we notice when working with teens are:

-Therapy is a great place for a teen to develop a better sense of self, learn social skills, build self-esteem, and gain a better understanding of how to navigate their social world.
+Therapy is a great place to develop a better sense of self, learn social skills, build self-esteem, and gain a better understanding of how to navigate the social stressors.

 Identity development is a pillar of adolescence.
 During these years, teens are learning who they are and who they want to be.
 They're coming to terms with their own ideas and beliefs, some of which may be different from their parents' point of view.
 They start questioning their identity as it relates to race, politics, sexuality, etc. and wonder where they fit in in this world.
-While these are big concepts to ponder, identity development also includes deciding what club, sport, or hobby to pursue.
 No matter what stage of identity development a teen is in, it can feel like immense pressure to find the answers and have everything figured out.
-At Happy Hearts Counseling, our therapists have open minds and loving hearts to help your teen find his or her way in a safe and non-judgmental space.

 Planning and preparing for the future can be a daunting task, even for adults!
 From 8th grade, or even earlier, today's teens are receiving a message that goes something like this: "You need to be thinking about what you want to be when you grow up, because you need to be sure to sign up for this AP course and that Honors course so that you'll be able to get into the colleges that offer the program that you want to study.
 And you probably need to go ahead and sign up for clubs and a summer camp that is relevant to your college major because that will look good on your transcript."
 Sound familiar?